h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 #define SYS_ACCEPT	5		/* sys_accept(2)		*/
 ```

-The C code achieves the following objectives:

-* Creates a socket
-* Binds the socket to a port
-* Configures the socket to listen for incoming connections
-* Accepts connections on the newly created socket
-* Redirects STDIN, STDOUT, and STDERR to the incoming client connection
-* Executes a shell

 A socket is defined in the man pages with domain, type and protocol properties:

 ```bash